nicksoftware/Restream/README.md

 ## Getting Started

-- Launch your Orchard Core application, login as admin, then go to the Features admin page and enable the Disqus moduleLaunch your Orchard Core application, login as admin, then go to the Features admin page and enable the Restream module.
+- Launch your Orchard Core application, login as admin, then go to the Features admin page and enable the Restream module Launch your Orchard Core application, login as admin, then go to the Features and enable the Restream module.
 - Add a Restream Part in the Definition of the Content Type on which you want to add Restream Video player.
-- Edit the settings of the Disqus Part and enter the name of the site that you created on https://disqus.com/.
 - Edit the settings of the Restream Part and enter the token of the video iframe you created on https://restream.io/.

 Please help support me by buying me a [Coffee](https://www.buymeacoffee.com/nicolasmaluleke)